ChristonCardoza/ReactJS/react_hooks/README.md

 3. Reason set 3
     1. Create components for complex scenarios such as data fetching and subscribing to events related code is not organized in one place.
 Beacse of stateful logic cannot break components into smaller ones
     2. Ex:
-        1. Dat fetching - In componentDidMount and componentDidUpdate
+        1. Data fetching - In componentDidMount and componentDidUpdate
         2. Event listerners - In componentDidMount and componentWillUnmount

 ## Rules of Hooks